poeisie/poeisie/README.md

 - Pursuing A.D. in **Systems Analysis and Development** at **CESAR School**.
 - Pursuing a Bachelor's Degree (Licentiate) in **Visual Arts** at **UFPE**.

-❤️: graphic design, traditional art, music, front-end and back-end development, UI/UX design.
+❤️: graphic design, UI/UX design, project management, traditional art, DJing.

 🔍 Learn more about me:
 - [LinkedIn](https://www.linkedin.com/in/calielfeijo/)